 A minimum of 31 credits of acceptable graduate courses (grade of B or better and listed on the Program of Study) must be completed.
 A maximum of 9 credits completed elsewhere (Grade B or better) can be transferred and applied to the M.S. degree at UNR.
-Eighteen of the 24 credits must be in the major field of study.
+Fifteen of the 20 credits must be in the major field of study.
 The overall grade point average for graduate classwork must be maintained above 3.0.
 If you fall below 3.0, you will be placed on academic probation, you will lose your assistantship, and you will be allowed one semester to bring your grades up to 3.0 or above.
 Failure to meet this standard will result in your being dismissed from the program.
 See Program of Study Requirements (PDF on graduate school web site) for additional details about requirements.

 The Graduate Seminar (GEOL 790) is required of all students entering MS. and Ph.D. programs in Geology, Geophysics, and the M.S. in Geologic Engineering.
 Master’s students must enroll a minimum of 3 semesters.
 Graduate seminar is a forum for faculty and students from UNR and other organizations to present information on cutting edge topics in the geological sciences.
 The seminar schedule varies each semester.